 Does scaling and root planing hurt?

-Preserve Family Dentistry is a team of experts in gentle dental care.
+Preserve Family Dentistry is a gentle team of dental professionals.
 Each person’s gums and teeth are different, but we offer a handful of options for your comfort.
 We’ve got everything from sedation dentistry to pillows, blankets, TVs, headphones, and more.
 Our dentist in Lincoln, NE and their team value making your experience as comfortable as possible, even if you’re anxious or have a dental phobia.

 How much discomfort you experience depends on the severity of your periodontal disease and how abnormal your root surfaces are.
 Be sure to set up a free consultation with us or give us a call if you’re concerned about your discomfort.
 We’re delighted to talk you through the options!